Enable single sign on for admin users and developers

 User group mapping

-In order to land a developer into the right API Consumer organisation, it is necessary to configure the UserGroupMapping in the TIB profile that creates a binding between user groups in your IDP and developer teams in the portal.
+In order to land a developer into the right API Consumer organization, it is necessary to configure the UserGroupMapping in the TIB profile that creates a binding between user groups in your IDP and developer teams in the portal.

 To define the user group mapping for your developer audience, you need to add the UserGroupMapping object to the corresponding TIB profile: